aknay/aknay.github.io/_posts/2017-05-09-how-to-install-scala-and-sbt-in-raspberry-pi-3.markdown

 We will use package system to download
 > Note: Make sure time/date of Raspberry Pi is updated.
 Otherwise, you will have `server certificate verification failed` error and cannot install SBT.

+> Note: If you are having error such as `gpg: failed to start the dirmngr '/usr/bin/dirmngr': No such file or directory` while adding the keyserver, then you should first install `dirmngr` by using `sudo apt-get install dirmngr`

 ```sh
 $ sudo apt-get install apt-transport-https
 $ echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list